firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-accessory-power-and-display-integration.md

 ## Dual-Controller Wiring Patterns

 - **Dual 75100 harness essentials.** Keep Makerbase twins on CAN-only links, share a single momentary power button, and bypass the G30 dash UART bridge whenever loops appear; the community wiring sketch routes each controller to its own CAN tail while the OEM dash lives on a dedicated UART breakout.[^52]
+- **Quick single/dual-drive toggles.** JPPL’s field hacks kill one controller with the power button, break CAN with a switch, disable CAN in software, or bolt on Spintend’s ADC board; Smart Repair’s cleaned-up Arduino sender now debounces buttons, caches telemetry, and checks `v_in` before broadcasting profile changes across master/slave pairs.[^profile_toggle]
 - **Keep the G30 dash powered.** Deadword proved the open-source dash lets a Makerbase 75100 route throttle and brake through the stock harness so long as the display remains powered from the VESC rail.[^53]
 - **Respect CAN termination.** Mixed-controller buses pop transceivers.
   - document whether 60 Ω or 120 Ω ends are fitted, list the SN65/TJA part numbers, and isolate FlipSky units rather than trusting mismatched resistors on shared harnesses.[^54]